tasmota/docs/Lights.md

-?> Lights...
-You know what lights do....
+?> 💡 You know what lights do....
 Right?

 Lights come in various shapes (bulb, strips, ceiling lights, ...) but in Tasmota they are separated in 3 categories:
  - Channel Controlled LEDs